U.S. Environmental Protection Agency (EPA) responded to an oil

 - It is unlikely that an animal would drink water that is highly contaminated with fuel oil.

-Several fact sheets throughout 2021, along with EPA Press Releases, can be found in the "Resources" column of this webpage under "Documents" and "Notices," respectively.
+Several fact sheets throughout 2021 and 2022, along with EPA Press Releases, can be found in the "Resources" column of this webpage under "Documents" and "Notices," respectively.

 For local news coverage at the site, please read: